Book Consultation

 Multi-Generational Wealth Planning & Succession★★★★★ (5/5)

-What Makes Them Stand Out: Ontario estate tax specialist with deep capital gains and deemed disposition expertise, comprehensive estate valuation and analysis, LCGE optimization (CAD 1.25M capital gains exemption), probate fee minimization strategies tailored to Ontario (1.5% Estate Admin Tax), expert trust structuring and ongoing T3 administration, comprehensive executor and trustee support services, lifetime gifting strategy development and execution, RRSP/RRIF beneficiary designation optimization, business succession planning for owner-operators, multi-generational wealth planning expertise, extended hours (9AM-8:30PM daily), founder involvement ensuring quality, 700+ 5-star reviews proving satisfaction.
+What Makes Them Stand Out: Estate tax expertise with deep capital gains and deemed disposition knowledge, comprehensive estate valuation and analysis, LCGE optimization, probate fee minimization tailored to Ontario, expert trust structuring and ongoing T3 administration, comprehensive executor and trustee support, lifetime gifting strategy development and execution, RRSP and RRIF beneficiary designation planning, business succession planning for owner-operators, multi-generational wealth planning, extended hours (9 AM to 8:30 PM daily), founder involvement, and 600+ 5-star reviews proving client satisfaction.

-Best For: Ontario residents with substantial assets needing comprehensive estate planning, business owners requiring succession planning and LCGE optimization, families wanting multi-generational wealth preservation, executors and trustees needing professional accounting support.
+Best For: Ontario residents with substantial assets needing comprehensive estate planning, business owners requiring succession planning and LCGE optimization, families wanting multi-generational wealth preservation, and executors and trustees needing professional accounting support.

 Pros